 - Source PVR URL – Add the cloned URL from the daily builds here.

 Note:This field also supports URLs from multiple sources.
-These are assembled on the channel from several components and can also keep track of and trigger a new release from each source independently (Stay tuned for an indepth post on this feature.)
+These are assembled on the channel from several components and can also keep track of and trigger a new release from each source independently (See, “Firmware customization and deployment strategies for embedded Linux fleets” for more information on this feature.)